nguyenphuonganh0112/aes-otp-transaction-app/README.md

 ### Step 4 — Encrypted OTP Verification (180s limit)
 - The user copies the **encrypted OTP string** from email and pastes it into the app.
-- The system verifies using 2 checks (matches code):
+- The system verifies using 2 checks:
   1) The pasted value must equal the encrypted OTP that was sent.
   2) After decrypting, the OTP must match the original generated OTP.
 - OTP must be verified within **180 seconds**; otherwise the transaction is cancelled.